-The committee was established by the Executive Board at its April 1992 meeting as a result of a recommendation by the Task Force to Review the Scientific Program Committee (SPC).
+The committee was established by the Board of Directors at its April 1992 meeting as a result of a recommendation by the Task Force to Review the Scientific Program Committee (SPC).

 The Convention Management and Program Committee is responsible for fulfilling the mission of the AVMA Annual Convention.